In No Rush To Kiss.

 I figured I had two options, actually I had three.

-One, I could be a buffoon and not be a gentleman at all.
-I could just see Arlene off at the subway since we would be going opposite directions home and I'd see her next week at the store.
-I knew in my heart that was not the right thing to do and option one was no longer an option.
+One, I could be a total buffoon and not be a gentleman at all.
+I could just see Arlene off at the subway since we would both be going opposite directions home and I'd see her next week at the store.

 I hailed us a cab and we both got in the back seat.

-Once we were in the taxi, my main focus was on nothing but the meter on the dashboard.
-I just prayed that I would have enough money as Arlene and I talked all the way home.
-Within an hour we arrived at her apartment building which I remember had a big circular driveway in the front.
-The fare on the meter was now a few bucks shy of the thirty bucks I had in my pocket.
-I got out with Arlene and walked her into the lobby; she lived in a luxury building.
-It was so much nicer than the building I would now be heading home to.
-Our apartment buildings had absolutely nothing in common other than the fact they were buildings.
+The fare on the meter was now a few bucks shy of what I had left in my pocket.
+I got out with Arlene and walked her into the lobby; she lived in a luxury building and it was so much nicer than the building I would now be heading home to.
+Our apartment buildings had absolutely nothing in common other than the fact they were both apartment buildings.

 After saying our goodnights I got back into the cab.
 The driver asked me where my next destination was.
 I looked at the meter and gave the driver all the cash in my pocket.
 It was just enough to pay the fare and included a tip.